|Total identified casualties||7 Find these records|

 |Casualties from||Second World War|

 The British Expeditionary Force was involved in the later stages of the defence of Belgium following the German invasion in May 1940, and suffered many casualties in covering the withdrawal to Dunkirk.
 Commonwealth forces did not return until September 1944, but in the intervening years, many airmen were shot down or crashed in raids on strategic objectives in Belgium, or while returning from missions over Germany.
-Westmalle Churchyard contains the collective grave of seven Commonwealth airmen of the Second World War.
+Houthulst Churchyard contains seven Commonwealth burials of the Second World War.